How to start a call center (without breaking the bank)

 Here are some digital resources you can introduce to strengthen your call center without breaking the bank.

-Voice over Internet Protocol (VoIP) is a technology that allows you to make calls through a data network versus an analog phone line.
+Business Voice over Internet Protocol (VoIP) is a technology that allows you to make calls through a data network versus an analog phone line.

 The beauty of using VoIP software is that it reduces the overhead tied to traditional phone lines.
 That translates to a lower cost of equipment for your call center.

-VoIP software like Zendesk Talk gives your team more flexibility to take calls whenever and wherever they want.
+VoIP software like Zendesk Voice gives your team more flexibility to take calls whenever and wherever they want.
 All they need is a stable Internet connection, and your company is only charged for minutes used.

 The one thing customers and employees always have in common is questions.
 They want or need to get further information on a particular issue or topic to make sure they fully understand it.